 If you’re coming to healthcare management after gaining experience as a healthcare practitioner, you may also have a title relevant to the clinical area you are overseeing, such as “nursing director”.
 You may also have a job title which refers to a specific business function, such as “clinical finance director”.

 It’s a great time to move into the healthcare field.
 According to the U.S. Bureau of Labor Statistics (BLS), healthcare management jobs are set to grow faster than all other management jobs.

-From 2018-2028, the BLS projects job openings for medical and health services managers to grow by 18%, adding 71,600 new jobs to the economy.
-That’s three times the 6% growth rate for management jobs as a whole.*
+From 2022-2032, the BLS projects job openings for medical and health services managers to grow by 28%, much faster than the average across all U.S. occupations.*

 What you can earn in healthcare management

 Salary potential for health and medical services managers is strong.
-According to 2018 data from the BLS, the average salary for medical and health services managers was $113,730 per year ($54.68 per hour).*
+According to the BLS, the average salary for medical and health services managers is $127,980 per year ($61.53 per hour).*

 Health information management – jobs, salaries, and outlook